 MSN Course Descriptions

-NSG 623*: Advanced Practice Role & Interprofessional Practice: 3 credits (Didactic, Fall only).
+NSG 623*: Foundations of the Nurse Practitioner Role and Interprofessional Practice: 3 credits (Didactic, Fall only).
 This course introduces students to the various roles of the nurse practitioner including clinician, scholar, advocate, collaborator, leader, and lifelong learner.

 NSG 625: Statistics: 3 credits (Didactic, Spring only).
 This course provides an introduction to the collection and analysis of nursing and health sciences data.
 Topics include sampling, data presentation, summary measures, probability, confidence interval, hypothesis testing, t-test and ANOVA, correlation analysis, simple/multiple linear regression, chi-square test, power and sample size calculation.